Home > Mexican Sauces > Thai Salsa Roja

 This salsa also has a nice smokiness since the ingredients are all roasted on the grill.
 You could definitely roast the ingredients in the oven, but if you want more smokiness then I suggest using the grill.

 I placed the Roma tomatoes whole, Garlic cloves, whole jalapenos, and white onion (halved), on a slotted grill pan.
 This was all roasted on the grill for about 20 minutes until the tomatoes and onion became soft.
-If you want to do this in the oven, you can place everything on a rimmed baking sheet and broil for a few minutes until the tomatoes and jalapeno become blistered.

 Allow everything to cool for a bit and place in a blender with cilantro, fresh lime juice, and fish sauce (the secret ingredient)!
-Blend to the desired consistency is reached and taste for flavor.
+Blend until the desired consistency is reached and taste for flavor.
 I added a dash of salt to bring out more flavor.

-Place in a jar with a lid and cool in refrigerator.
-The salsa filled 3 pint mason jars, and will keep in the refrigerator for a week, but you'll want this on everything!
+Place in a jar with a lid and cool in the refrigerator.
+The salsa filled 3 (1) pint mason jars, and will keep in the refrigerator for a week, but you’ll want this on everything!

 Up close shot of salsa in a bowl with a tortilla chip.